 - 1. Loading filament - a.
-Load a spool of filament into the spool holder. - b.
+Load a spool of filament into the spool holder.
+Slide the bolt through the spool's center hole, and then place the bolt into the recessed grooves on the spool holder. - b.
 Cut the end of the filament at an angle so the irregular melted plastic at the end doesn't cause a clog.
 It will also be easier to feed into the extruder and Bowden tube.

-- d.
-Push the filament all the way through the Bowden tube until it stops when it hits the back of the nozzle. - e.
-Select Setup > Preheat PLA.
+d.
+Push the filament all the way through the Bowden tube until it stops when it hits the back of the nozzle.

-- f.
-When the printer is fully heated, you may want to remove all of the filament color left in the printer from previous prints before you start a new print.
+- e.
+Select Setup > Preheat PLA. - f.
+When the printer is fully heated, remove all of the filament color left in the printer from previous prints before you start a new print.
 To do this, manually push filament through the extruder as you squeeze the extruder release lever until the new color starts coming out of the nozzle. - g.
 Pro Tip: Never leave the printer preheated with material inside of it when it is not printing.
-The filament will bake inside of the nozzle assembly and create a clog.

-2. Removing filament
+The filament will bake inside of the nozzle assembly and create a clog. - 2.
+Removing filament

 To remove the filament cleanly, you should do a "soft pull."
-This involves heating the nozzle to 100°C, and then pulling the filament out of the printer.
+This involves heating the nozzle to 100°C, then pulling the filament out of the printer.

 - a.
-Select Setup > Preheat soft pull and wait until the nozzle to reach the set temperature. - b.
-Wait a minute for the temperature to become stable. - c.
+Select Setup > Preheat soft pull and wait until the nozzle temperature reaches the set temperature. - b.
+Wait a minute for the temperature to stabilize. - c.
 When the nozzle temperature is a stable 100°C, squeeze the extruder release lever and pull the filament out of the extruder with a steady, firm motion. - d.
-Cut the end of the filament to remove irregular melted plastic at the end. - e.
-Feed the end of the filament roll into the hole on the side of the spool.
+Cut the end of the filament to remove the irregular melted plastic at the end. - e.
+Feed the end of the filament into the hole on the side of the spool. - i.
 Pro Tip: This will insure the filament doesn't get tangled and cause a build to fail the next time you use it.